Part of MusM/MPerf in Performance (Guildhall Artist Masters)

 Orchestral Artistry is an exciting professional specialism for instrumentalists seeking a career in orchestral playing, reflecting what it is to be a 21st century musician.

-Part of the Guildhall Artist Masters programme, it offers a course of study which is both highly distinctive and ground-breaking in its scope, in a context akin to a professional environment.
+Part of the Guildhall Artist Masters programme and delivered in close collaboration with the LSO, Orchestral Artistry offers a course of study which is both highly distinctive and ground-breaking in its scope, in a context akin to a professional environment.

-The aim of the programme is to produce fully-rounded, excellent players who have acquired the professional and entrepreneurial skills, knowledge and capability to become high achieving 21st century musicians.
+The aim of the programme is to produce fully-rounded, excellent instrumentalists who have acquired the professional and entrepreneurial skills, knowledge and capability to become high achieving 21st century musicians.
+LSO players share their knowledge and experience; and students gain confidence and a detailed understanding of what’s required at the highest level of the profession.

 As part of the programme, students receive individual tuition from the Guildhall School’s professors or an LSO player who is also a Guildhall professor.

-- LSO Schools and Family concerts, either as an observer or a performer
+- Masterclasses, Q&A sessions and coaching with LSO players, guest soloists and conductors, either as an observer or a performer

-'When you play next to the wonderful players from LSO, you learn all the time, and everything they do, you try to bring to your own playing.
-The opportunities I’ve had so far have taught me so much.'
+'When you play next to the wonderful players from LSO, you learn all the ime, and everything they do, you try to bring your own playing.
+The opportunities I've had so far have taught me so much.'

 Performance opportunities on this course embrace a variety of orchestral contexts, including Guildhall Symphony Orchestra concerts in the Barbican, and the Opera orchestra for productions by the School’s acclaimed Opera department.
-Recent visiting conductors have included the LSO’s Music Director designate Sir Simon Rattle, as well as Sir Antonio Pappano and Bernard Haitink.
 There is a full programme of chamber music, new music, historically-informed performance and interdisciplinary practice.
 A diverse programme of core and elective modules from the Guildhall Artist Masters programme enable students to further develop skills in practical subjects and research.

 Find out more and apply